zeroarst/dependency-updates-commenter/README.md

 }
 ```

-If you use command line. do  `./gradlew help --task :module-if-have:cDU` will show you all options.
+If you use command line, run `./gradlew help --task :module-if-have:cDU` will show you all options.
 You can execute the
 task with options like
 this: `./gradlew task --help :module-if-have:cDU --maximumVersionCount=5 --onlyReleaseVersion=true`